lightyearvpn/electron-lightyearvpn/README.md

 How to use:
 1. Get ss-server IP address, port, password and encryption method.
 (Google search how to build shadowsocks server tutorial)
-2. Enter these infomation into electron-lightyearvpn
+2. Enter these information into electron-lightyearvpn
 3. Connect!

 ![electron-lightyearvpn](/assets/electron-lightyearvpn.jpg)